j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/overview/interactions-other-systems.rst.txt

     [TTT Mini Game] --> [open_ttt_lib]

 The other applications link directly to ``open_ttt_lib``.
-The library does not provide any ways of remote access, e.g. via a network interface and it does not save any state the computer's persistent storage.
+The library does not provide any ways of remote access, e.g. via a network interface, and it does not save any state the computer's persistent storage.